mrgudenheim/fftae/README.md

 - Create SEQ file or xml patch
 - Preview animation and SHP frames
 - SEQ and SHP will be auto selected when selecting an SPR.
 SHP will be auto selected when selecting SEQ
+- Partial Experimental support for opcodes from Animation Rewrite ASM

 # Limitations and Notes
 - Having two Move opcodes in a row (ex.
 MoveForward2() followed by MoveForward2()) may cause weird issues when ran in game